blor123/Victoria-3-Mod-Translation-Tool/README.md

 V3MM provides a simple workflow for preparing localization files for AI-assisted translation and applying the translated files back to your mod.

-> V3MM is an independent community project and is not affiliated with or endorsed
-> by Paradox Interactive.

 ---

 ## Features